u8array/ZebraPrintLab/README.md

 ## Limitations

 - ZPL import covers the most common commands but not the full ZPL II command set.
 Labels using printer-stored images, downloaded graphics, or printer-specific extensions may not import completely.
-- Font rendering on the canvas is an approximation.
-The preview on canvas may look slightly different from what the printer produces.
+- Font rendering on the canvas is an approximation of what the printer produces.
 Use the Labelary preview for accurate output.
 - Label preview requires a connection to `api.labelary.com`.
 - No support for multi-label documents (`^XA...^XZ` repeated).